Wanghe Bridge

-Wanghe Bridge comprises three layers.
+Wanghe Bridge consists of three layers.
 The first layer is an underpass for vehicles on the 4th Ring Road.
 The second layer is the Jingcheng Expressway running over the 4th Ring Road.
 Finally, a few flyover bridges -- connection lines -- form a more irregular third layer.

 Traffic at Wanghe Bridge is usually smooth.

+Wangle Bridge is labelled as Exit 1 on 4th Ring Road, because its connection with Jingcheng Expressway, which also defines Exit 1 for Taiyanggong Bridge on 3rd Ring Road, and Exit 1 for Laiguangying Bridge on 5th Ring Road.